anoncano/DA-BOX-59/README.md

 - `index.html` – login page
 - `admin.html` – admin panel
 - `general.html` – general user panel
-- `auth.js` – shared Firebase logic
+- `auth.js` – shared Firebase logic and toast notifications

+The admin panel lets you adjust the inactivity timeout and the relay hold time.

 The Firebase configuration in `auth.js` points to a sample project.
 Replace the credentials with your own Firebase project settings if you deploy this